Ilysen/FoodRebalance/README.md

 2. Download and install the latest release of [ModSettings](https://github.com/zeobviouslyfakeacc/ModSettings).
 3. Download `FoodRebalance.dll` from the [latest release](https://github.com/Ilysen/FoodRebalance/releases/latest).
 4. Move `FoodRebalance.dll` into the Mods folder in your TLD install directory.

+## Legal Stuff

+*The Long Dark* is created and owned by Hinterland Studio; I do not own any part of the game.
+Food Rebalance is licensed under the MIT License.

 ## Calorie Edit List